prathamesh-p11/VersionControlSystem/README.md

 2. No frills: You may ignore user input mistakes.
 3. A file artifact will consist of the full file contents.
 (No deltas/no diffs.)
 4. The repo will include the entire ptree folder hierarchy, including its root folder.
-5. Each ptree file will get a ìleafî folder of the same name to hold that file's artifacts ñ initially just the first artifact (snapshot of that file).
-Thus, if ptree folder xcp/ has two files fred.c and jack.c, the repo will have folder xcp/ as well as leaf sub-folders fred.c/ and jack.c/ ñ where leaf folder fred.c/ will contain all that ptree file's fred.c artifacts and leaf folder jack.c/ will contain all that ptree file's jack.c artifacts.
+5. Each ptree file will get a ‚Äúleaf‚Äù folder of the same name to hold that file's artifacts ‚Äì initially just the first artifact (snapshot of that file).
+Thus, if ptree folder xcp/ has two files fred.c and jack.c, the repo will have folder xcp/ as well as leaf sub-folders fred.c/ and jack.c/ ‚Äì where leaf folder fred.c/ will contain all that ptree file's fred.c artifacts and leaf folder jack.c/ will contain all that ptree file's jack.c artifacts.
 6. We will create an artifact ID (ArtID) code name as discussed below, for each file snapshot.
 7. The artifact (file version) that is in a leaf folder gets named by it's ArtID code name.
 8. Assume that both given source and empty target folders exist, and that disk space is adequate.
-9. A command-line interface within a web page (e.g., edit boxes & ìCreateî button) is sufficient.
+9. A command-line interface within a web page (e.g., edit boxes & ‚ÄúCreate‚Äù button) is sufficient.

 ### Artifact ID (ArtID) code names
-**Weighted checksum**: The code name will be a rolling multi-byte weighted checksum of all the characters (bytes) in the file followed by a hyphen and an ìLî and the integer file size, followed by the file's extension.
+**Weighted checksum**: The code name will be a rolling multi-byte weighted checksum of all the characters (bytes) in the file followed by a hyphen and an ‚ÄúL‚Äù and the integer file size, followed by the file's extension.
 The weights by which each character in a group are multiplied are 1, 7, 3, 7, and, 11.

 ```